webteamfabcoders/pretestplus/README.md

 - Adding a part

     1. To add a part click on "tests" on the menu.
-The tests page opens with all the test.
+The tests page opens with all the tests.
     2. Click on "Edit Test" of the test you want to modify.
     3. Then click on "ADD PART".
 Once the part is created, it will be listed on the left sidebar.
 - Deleting a part

-    To delete a Part Click on "DELETE" on the left sidebar.
+    To delete a Part, Click on "DELETE" on the left sidebar.

 ### - Adding a module, deleting a module###